Skip to content

 Technology Overview

-Additionally, Spring Cloud technologies enable crucial capabilities such as dynamic service discovery, externalized configuration, distributed events, API gateway, and more.
+Spring Cloud technologies enable dynamic service discovery, externalized configuration, and distributed events.

 System Architecture Overview